ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 mechanisms defined below.
 * Workload B now authenticates Workload A and decides whether to authorize the call.
 In certain architectures, Workload B may need to consult with an external server to decide whether to accept the call.
+* Workload B returns a response to Workload A, which may be an error response or a regular one.

 # Conventions and Definitions

+This document uses "service" and "workload" interchangeably.
+Otherwise, all terms are as defined by {{?I-D.ietf-wimse-arch}}.

 {::boilerplate bcp14-tagged}